 How to Become an Aerospace Engineer

-Aerospace engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.

-Aerospace engineers must have a bachelor’s degree in aerospace engineering or some other field of engineering or science related to aerospace systems.
-Some aerospace engineers work on projects that are related to national defense and thus require security clearances.
-U.S. citizenship may be required for certain types and levels of clearances.
+Aerospace engineers typically need a bachelor’s degree in aerospace engineering or a related field to enter the occupation.
+Aerospace engineers who work on projects that are related to national defense may need a security clearance.
+Some types and levels of clearance require U.S. citizenship.

-Entry-level aerospace engineers usually need a bachelor's degree.
-High school students interested in studying aerospace engineering should take courses in chemistry, physics, and mathematics, including algebra, trigonometry, and calculus.
+Aerospace engineers typically need a bachelor's degree in engineering or a related field.
+High school students interested in studying aerospace engineering should take classes in chemistry, physics, and math.

-Bachelor’s degree programs are designed to take 4 years and include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.
+Bachelor’s degree programs in engineering usually include classroom, laboratory, and field courses in subjects such as stability and control, structures, and mechanics.

 Math skills.
-Aerospace engineers use the principals of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work.
+Aerospace engineers use calculus, trigonometry, and other math in their analysis, design, and troubleshooting work.

 Problem-solving skills.
 Aerospace engineers upgrade designs and troubleshoot problems to improve aircraft, such as for increased fuel efficiency or safety.